-- 1. The students have to pass a minimum of 6 credits of required course, 12 credit of elective courses, and 18 credits of thesis, a total of them not less than credits. - 2.
-The students have to pass an oral thesis examination.
-Some part of thesis has to be published or accepted for publication in a journal or was presented in an academic conference having proceedings.
+- The students have to pass a minimum of 6 credits of required course, 12 credit of elective courses, and 18 credits of thesis, a total of them not less than 36 credits. - The students have to pass an oral thesis examination.
+Some part of thesis has to be published or accepted for publication in a journal or was presented in an academic conference having proceedings. - 3.
+The degree will be awarded for the student who has fulfilled the requirements as followed; G.P.A. not less than 3.00, and period of study not less than 4 semesters and not more than 8 semesters.